metarhia/impress/README.md

 const res = await metacom.api.example.citiesByCountry({ countryId: 3 });
 ```

-### Metarhia and Impress application server way
+## Metarhia and impress application server way

-- Applied code needs to be simple and secure, so we use code sandboxing with v8
+- Applied code needs to be simple and secure, so we use sandboxing with v8
-  isolated contexts, worker threads and minimal trusted npm dependencies;
+  isolated contexts, worker threads and js closures;
-- Domain code needs to be separated from system code; so we use DDE, layered
+- Domain code should be separated from system code; so we use DDD, layered
-  (onion) architecture, DI, SOLID:DIP principle and contract-based approach;
+  (onion) architecture, DI, SOLID principles and contract-based approach;
 - Impress supports both stateful applications with RPC and client-session
-  sticky to servers; microservices, centralized and distributed architecture;
+  sticky to servers; microservices, centralized or distributed architecture;
 - No I/O is faster even than async I/O, so we hold state in memory and use
   lazy I/O for persistent storage;
+- We use just internal trusted dependencies, no third-party npm packages;
+  total Metarhia technology stack size is less than 2mb.

 ## Features